MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-drill-through-buttons.md

 :::image type="content" source="media/desktop-drill-through-buttons/drill-through-based-formula.png" alt-text="Destination based on field":::

-Now you see the button is disabled even when single product is selected, because the measure also requires you to select a single store:
+Now you see the button is disabled even when a single product is selected, because the measure also requires you to select a single store:

 :::image type="content" source="media/desktop-drill-through-buttons/drill-through-button-disabled.png" alt-text="Drill through button disabled":::